Judge ends Hartford police consent decree despite concerns

 In court papers filed in October, the plaintiffs said there has been little change in the racial and ethnic makeup of the department since the late 1960s.
 They said only about 35% of the 400-plus member force is non-white.
 According to the U.S. Census Bureau, about 36% of city residents are Black and 46% are Hispanic or Latino.

 Corrie Betts, president of the Greater Hartford NAACP, called the judge’s ruling troubling and disappointing.
-He said he would be talking to national NAACP officials about a response including possible legal action.
+He said he would be talking to national NAACP officials about a response, including possible legal action.

 “Given the troubling circumstances surrounding the Hartford police department, the decision really makes no sense at all,” Betts said.